jundalisay/superblist/content/en/research/smith/jurisprudence/part-1/section-2/chapter-1b.md

 Wherever there is a hereditary nobility, the country cannot easily be conquered, or rather not at all.
 They may be beat once or twice, but they still recover under their natural heads.

 Eastern countries, for this very reason that they want these, make feeble resistance against foreign invaders.
 Polygamy is exceedingly hurtful to a nation's populousness.

-An hundred women married to an hundred men will have more children than the same number married to two or three.
+100 women married to 100 men will have more children than the same number married to 2 or 3.

 China, India, and Egypt are populous despite polygamy.

 In those countries there are regulations regarding populousness, and some other circumstances contribute to it, such as the remarkable fertility of the soil.

 Thus, there are 2 kinds of marriage: